Learn the cinematic language of shot design and composition to tell effective and emotional stories.

 Classroom lectures cover film dynamics, screen direction, and the role of the camera in the story being told.
 Students work with scripts as they break down scenes, plan coverage, and prepare storyboards and shot lists.
 Working as a professional camera crew, the class blocks and shoots dramatic sequences with actors.
 Dailies are assembled in editing to help the students discover where their coverage is working most effectively.
 In the latter half of the week, directors and cinematographers come together to create final pieces.
 Students leave with a working knowledge of scene design and a full understanding of the role the camera plays in the filmmaking process, and its potential for being the driving force behind emotionally impactful stories.

-Image Credits: Alexis Ostrander, Matt Dixson, David Martinez
+Image Credits: Alexis Ostrander, Matt Dixson, Devin Altobello, David Martinez